ArunSPV/CUDAatScaleIndependentProject_ArunSPV/README.md

 If cuda is installed in a different location replace the above location with the different location.

+FreeImage library needs to be installed locally in your machine if the code is run outside CUDAatScale boxFilterNPP lab vscode workspace

 ## How to clone the repository